Big problem, tiny solution

 GOALS AND EXPECTED IMPACT

-This research will investigate the technical and financial aspects of the insect-based approach using practical case study data from Indonesia.
-The results will be generalized as a detailed financial assessment tool and business model scenarios, which will be made available to small- and medium-sized enterprises and municipalities worldwide.
+This research project is investigating technical and financial aspects of the insect-based approach using practical case study data from Indonesia.
+The results will form the basis of a detailed financial assessment tool and business model scenarios, which will be made available to small- and medium-sized enterprises and municipalities worldwide.
+In addition, the project will support the development of enterprises that target the pet food market, deepening post-processing, product development and product testing knowledge as well as certification in Indonesia.
 To the extent that the project enables wide replication by environmentally and financially sustainable providers of urban waste services, it will mark an important step toward addressing the world’s waste management challenge.

 Innovation for Societal Resilience